-I have started to make whole head casts for a project called Shadow Citizens, and in this letter I write about the project in response to an inquiry about my Craigslist advertisement for volunteers to make a head cast:
+I have started to make whole head casts for a project called SC, and in this letter I write about the project in response to an inquiry about my Craigslist advertisement for volunteers to make a head cast: I am using an abbreviation SC to stand for the title of the works.

 I can appreciate your questions about the sensitivity of any project that has to do with human subjects, and especially immigrants, some of whom are so incredibly vulnerable right now.
 Any information my models give me is kept strictly confidential through the guarantee of a model release form- I actually dont need a name- all I really ask for is a set of initials to keep the work anonymous.
 This particular ad is a variant that asks for immigrants, others are asking for artist models or non-voters.

-Because I am not a Shadow myself, and I could be seen as a privileged observer, I am reluctant to create a work that in any way creates attention or profit for me.
+Because I am not a shadow myself, and I am in fact a voting citizen, I could be seen as a privileged observer and so am reluctant to create a work that in any way creates attention or profit for me.
 I would like to be able to give back more than the $50 fee to my subjects, and hopefully I will create some better form of engagement with them, but I want that to emerge from the work (which has just started).

 You ask about the 'meaning'- I suppose I think of the "meaning" as a monument or a document of the society we live in that has such strong paradoxes.
 On one hand people who are apathetic or resistant to exercising their rights, and on the other those who very much desire to be full participants.
 I care about and empathize with all of these people and I want very much to bring the viewer to that emotion, and that is why I have chosen to use actual visages- which I think can be more moving than words.
 That is what I am trying to say- but seeing comes before words!